 Over two years, we improved the lives of 3.2 million people.
 Everyone needs a place to live, a place to work and some way to get between the two.
-At the Partnership for Working Families, our network of powerful affiliates tackle the crises of income inequality and climate change that disproportionately impact low-income neighborhoods, communities of color and women.
+At Partnership for Working Families, our network of powerful affiliates tackles the crises of economic inequality and climate change that disproportionately impact low-income neighborhoods, communities of color and women.

 That’s how many people’s lives we’ve improved in just two short years.

 By pushing our cities to invest in community solar and public transit, increase recycling, reduce building energy consumption and improve water infrastructure, we are ensuring that our communities – including low-income workers and people of color – have a healthy, clean and vibrant place to raise their families.
 Cities are leading on climate change despite Trump's withdrawal from the Paris Accord.
 We are reducing greenhouse gas emissions by ensuring that the foundational infrastructure of our cities is resilient, serves all communities and creates good jobs.

-In one year we reduced emissions the equivalent of taking
+In two years we reduced emissions the equivalent of taking

 off the roads.

-In our cities, we raised the minimum wage, secured paid sick days, worked to prevent wage theft and pushed city governments to require that companies they hire for big projects create good jobs and hire local workers.
+In our cities and states, we raised the minimum wage, secured paid sick days, worked to prevent wage theft, won fair scheduling and pushed city governments to require that companies they hire for big projects create good jobs and hire local workers.
 This work ensured community members could put food on the table for their families.

 in the pockets of workers & created or improved

 We influenced public and private investment to ensure widespread economic opportunity.
-When our cities considered major development projects, we made sure our governments created an open process and meaningful community engagement, that developers were held to a high standard and that the public’s investment created equitable and vibrant communities.
+When our cities considered major development and infrastructure projects, we made sure our governments created an open process and meaningful community engagement, that developers were held to a high standard and that the public’s investment created equitable and vibrant communities.
 We also secured brand new investments in public transit and affordable housing.

 We work to make our cities more equitable as they grow and change.
 We expanded healthcare, affordable housing, access to vital services and community and civic engagement.
 We brought grassroots community voices to the forefront in public debates to shape how our cities grow.